 Based in New York City, Raphael Mostel is a composer, writer and lecturer known for the exceptionally broad range.
-His compositions have been presented by such organizations as the Berliner Philharmoniker, New York Philharmonic, Orchestre symphonique de Montréal, Chicago Symphony Orchestra, National Symphony Orchestra (U.S.), Royal Concertgebouw Orchestra, New York City Opera, Asia Society, WNYC-FM, Metropolitan Museum of Art.
+His compositions have been presented by such organizations as the Berliner Philharmoniker, New York Philharmonic, Orchestre symphonique de Montréal, Chicago Symphony Orchestra, National Symphony Orchestra (U.S.A.), Royal Concertgebouw Orchestra, New York City Opera, Asia Society, WNYC-FM, Metropolitan Museum of Art.

 His most-performed composition is "The Travels of Babar," based on the classic 1932 picture-book of the same name by Jean de Brunhoff.
 The New York Times hailed it as “a miniaturized history of classical music” with “charms hard to resist."
 Originally commissioned for a limited CD release in Japan, "The Travels of Babar" has already been presented over 65 times, and in five languages, in the original octet version and — more recently — in the new version(s) for orchestra.
 The Bibliothèque nationale de France has supplied Jean de Brunhoff's original watercolors for the elaborate new HD slideshow Mostel has created (with help from a team of technical assistants) to accompany his score.
 The one and only collaboration between the Metropolitan Opera Guild and New York City Opera was on an 80-page teaching guide for Mostel's work by their education programs when these major opera institutions used performances of the full production of this one-of-a-kind work for over 8,000 students as a first introduction to music and to music theater.